4/5

 Rosenzweig Frustration Test

-The Rosenzweig test, based on the theory of frustration, created in 1945 by the professor Saul Rosenzweig at the University of St. Louis, is very popular among projective methods.
+The Rosenzweig Picture-Frustration Study (P-F),created in 1945 by professor Saul Rosenzweig at Washington University in St. Louis, remains one of the most widely used projective methods.

 What is frustration?

-Frustration is a state of tension, confusion, and anxiety, caused by dissatisfaction with needs, obstacles on the way to an important goal.
+Frustration is a state of tension, confusion, and anxiety caused by unmet needs or obstacles blocking an important goal.

 Source:

-1. Look at the picture and imagine second person’s response
+1. Look at the picture and imagine the second person’s response

 What exactly does this test measure?

-The test measures your "frustration tolerance" — the ability to react adequately to failures and obstacles.
-It reveals whether you tend to blame others, engage in self-criticism, or seek constructive solutions to conflict situations.
+The test measures your "frustration tolerance" — how you typically handle failures and obstacles.
+It reveals whether you tend to blame others, turn blame inward, or look for constructive solutions.

-Is it bad if I blame myself for failures (intropunitiveness)?
+Is it bad if I tend to blame myself (intropunitiveness)?

 How stable are the Rosenzweig test results over time?